-Using frames is an effective compositional technique in photography that provides an powerful way of emphasizing the primary subject in the photo.
-Framing immediately directs attention and leads the eye to the subject or anything else you feel is important in the image.
-I’m talking a “frame within a frame” here, not the actual image border, which is a frame itself.
-Frames are another way or helping manipulate how your audience looks at your image.
+Using frames is an effective compositional technique in photography and art that provides a powerful way of emphasizing the primary subject or most essential visual element in the photo.
+Framing immediately directs attention to and leads the eye to the subject or anything else you feel is important in the image.
+This is the “frame within a frame” that you’ve probably heard so much about in composition books.
+The image border is a frame too.
+Frames are another way of helping manipulate and guide how your audience looks at your image.

 Look for frames in architectural elements such as doorways or arches, natural elements such as tree branches and natural arches, or variations in light and dark to effectively frame your subject.

 “Spring Garden” Magnolia Plantation, Charleston, South Carolina USA.
 Canon EOS 5D Mark IV, Canon 24-105mm @ 58mm, 1/20 second @ f/13, ISO 500.